 Each pathway to impact is supported by a consortium of partners comprised of foundations, corporations, bi-lateral aid agencies, intermediaries and education partners.

-The Back-to-School Development Impact Bond is supported by leading corporate social responsibility partners including the Reliance Foundation, leading philanthropies including the Michael & Susan Dell Foundation and Atlassian Foundation, and social impact investors including the Bridges Outcomes Management and Kaizenvest.
+The Back-to-School Development Impact Bond (DIB) is supported by leading corporate social responsibility partners including the Reliance Foundation, Standard Chartered, leading philanthropies including the Michael & Susan Dell Foundation and Atlassian Foundation and Bridges Outcomes Management, the social impact investor.
+ConveGenius Insights plays the role of an independent third-party outcome evaluator on the DIB.

 Dalberg Advisors is the facility design partner anchoring the design of the overall fund and the DIB as well as the performance manager, working with four implementation partners: Kaivalya Education Foundation, Language and Learning Foundation, Pratham and Peepul, and with Central Square Foundation as FLN and Government Engagement Advisor.

-The Accelerator is supported by Reliance Foundation, a founding partner, with Central Square Foundation anchoring the design and implementation.
+The Accelerator is supported by UBS Optimus Foundation and Reliance Foundation, founding partners, with Central Square Foundation anchoring the design and implementation.

 The British Asian Trust functions as the Fund Manager and USAID has provided technical assistance support to set up the Fund.